rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Do you want to remove the signature?
 [Y]es/[N]o: N

-> Don't forget to use the right starting point for  the first sector
+> Don't forget to set the right starting point for the first sector.

-### Create the second partition with the rest size
+#### Create the second partition

 Print the latest configuration to find the end position of the first partition.